How to Improve Your Guitar Solos by Avoiding These 5 Rookie Mistakes

 2. Don’t have gaps in between each of your notes

-When you are first starting out playing the guitar, you might find that due to synchronization of your left hand and right hand.
+When you are first starting out playing the guitar, you might find that due to the synchronization of your left hand and right hand.
 Your note playing has gaps in between.
 It creates staccato sounding notes which are pointy sounding.
 Now sometimes you do want to create this sound, however.
 Doing it constantly can make your playing sound very amateur.

 Try to really listen to your playing and avoid having this void in between your notes.
 This will instantly make your solos sound a lot more pleasant to listen to.

-3. Guitar string bends that are out of tune
+3. Bends that are out of tune

 When you are bending your strings.
 Have you been considering what you are bending them to?

 Make sure that you are bending your notes to a note in the key and scale.
-(I won’t go into what this means, either ask your guitar teacher, or ask us if you are in London.)
+(I won’t go into what this means, either ask your guitar teacher or ask us if you are in London.)
 Getting your string bend to be in the right key and scale will mean it is in tune.
-Otherwise you can result in bends that sound like a cat dying.
+Otherwise, you can result in bends that sound like a cat dying.

 To practice getting your bends in tune, you can put a tuner clip onto the end of your guitar.
-When you bend your string, makes sure it goes into tune with the next note in the scale by checking on your tuner.
+When you bend your string, make sure it goes into tune with the next note in the scale by checking on your tuner.

 Try to start your phrases on a different beat of the bar by actively accounting as you play.
 And starting either slightly before or after the beat.
 The more you practice this, the easier you will find it to add variation to your solos by creating more interesting phrases beginnings.